Helsinki-NLP/OpusFilter/README.md

 #### `train_ngram`

-Train a character-based varigram language model with VariKN.
-Can be used for `CrossEntropyFilter`.
+Train a character-based varigram language model with VariKN (Siivola et al. 2007).
+Can be used for `CrossEntropyFilter` and `CrossEntropyDifferenceFilter`.

 Parameters: